byunjuneseok/django-docker-nginx-gunicorn-certbot-boilerplate/README.md

-# ⛴django Boilerplate with nginx, gunicorn and certbot
+# ⛴ django boilerplate with nginx, gunicorn and certbot
 A boilerplate app with nginx, gunicorn and certbot(Let's encrypt).

 ## Requirements